kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 selected by the AdminNetworkPolicy, as opposed to what NetworkPolicy rules imply.

-- Pass: Traffic that matches a `Pass` rule will skip all further rules from all ANPs and instead be enforced by the K8s NetworkPolicies.
-If there is no K8s NetworkPolicy rule match, traffic will be allowed.
+- Pass: Traffic that matches a `Pass` rule will skip all further rules from all positive priority ANPs and instead be enforced by the K8s NetworkPolicies.
+  If there is no K8s NetworkPolicy rule match, and no ANP priority "0" rule match, traffic will be allowed.
 - Deny: Traffic that matches a `Deny` rule will be dropped.
 - Allow: Traffic that matches an `Allow` rule will be allowed.

-AdminNetworkPolicy `Deny` rules are useful for administrators to explicitly block traffic with malicious clients, or workloads that poses security risks.
+AdminNetworkPolicy `Deny` rules are useful for administrators to explicitly block traffic with malicious in-cluster clients, or workloads that pose security risks.
-Those traffic restrictions can only be lifted once the `Deny` rules are deleted or modified by the admin.
+Those traffic restrictions can only be lifted once the `Deny` rules are deleted, modified by the admin, or overridden by a higher priority rule.

 On the other hand, the `Allow` rules can be used to call out traffic in the cluster that needs to be allowed for certain components to work as expected (egress to